Armand Hammer: Return to the United States

-Back in the United States, Hammer was bequeathed a few Fabergé eggs by the Soviets between 1930 and 1933.
+Back in the United States, Hammer was sold a few Fabergé eggs by the Soviets between 1930 and 1933.
 The authenticity of the artifacts was questioned.
 According to Géza von Habsburg, Armand's brother Victor Hammer stated Stalin's trade commissar Anastas Mikoyan provided Fabergé hallmarking tools to Armand to sell fakes, and Victor stated a 1938 New York sale he ran with Armand, which grossed several million dollars, consisted of both authentic and inauthentic items (called Fauxbergé by Habsburg), with commissions going back to Mikoyan.
 Although certainly some fakes were produced, on close examination many of the so-called fake items turned out to actually be from various workshops, particularly that of Henrik Wigstrom, and had been appropriated by the Soviet government when they closed the Faberge company.
 As the items were either unfinished or not ready for retail sale, many were not hallmarked, so Hammer and his associates finished the work.

 In his 1983 book, Red Carpet, author Joseph Finder discusses Hammer's "extensive involvement with Russia."
 In Dossier: The Secret History of Armand Hammer, Edward Jay Epstein called Hammer "a virtual spy" for the Soviet Union.